Mrrvm/os_lusiadas_2/content/index.md

 **28/02/2025** - After getting some feedback yesterday, I am now certain that rewriting this book has to mean using exactly the same structure, syllable count, verses, stanzas.
 Rewriting it into a different structure means using it as bibliography, as reference, for a new work.
 That's not the point.
 The point is a cancellation of the original, a retelling of our history, of what actually happened and its contemporary consequences, a database for black lusophone literature.
 A big part of Os Lusíadas success comes from its pedantic, and daunting structure - the fact that someone decided to write so much and for so long in this structure is seen as a great feat.
 How can I strip it of its enchantment if I don't follow the same structure?
 It leaves room for doubts, it leaves room to say "yes, okay you can criticise it, but Os Lusíadas is still a beacon of national identity for it's epic poem structure".
 I realised I want massive collaboration as well.
 Not just for me to rewrite it by myself, but to have actual contemporary ex-col/diaspora voices rewriting it as well.
 To have different languages - Badiu, Kimbundu (that originates many "slang" words in portuguese), papiamento, ... as many as possible.
 As many authors as possible, writers, poets, rappers, musicians, film makers, visual artists, anyone ...
-Lastly, Os Lusíadas 2 is a terrible name.
+Os Lusíadas 2 is a terrible name.
 Looking for others.
+I want to talk about a huge variety of topics and origins, and not a linear journey.
+Not a journey like in the original.
+Food origins, Music, Fado, Kuduro, Language, Erasure, Names, Dance, Money, Gods/Myths, Revolts, Defeats and Successes...
+Which characters can I have?
+Who is the villain, who is the hero, who are the gods and the muses?